maria-ciovacco-juarez/generate-your-password-/README.md

 -Selecting a character length that is less than 8 or more than 128 alerts an error and loops to prompt the user to input a correct value again.

 #Getting Started
 This project has been deployed to GitHub Pages.
 To get this project up and running, you can follow the deployment link.
-Or, download the sources files to use this as a template.
+Or, download the sources files to use this as a template. link: https://mariaxisabelle.github.io/generate-your-password-/

 ##Installation
 -To install the generator you must clone this repository to your local device via Bit Bash or the terminal.